IBM-Cloud/docs-services/services/RedisCloud/index.md

 To access your Redis Cloud dashboard, click the service instance in your Code Name: BlueMix console and then the **LAUNCH REDISCLOUD DASHBOARD** button.

 When using the Redis Cloud console, you can then find the dashboard using the **MY DATABASES->Dashboard** menu item.

+## Support
+Any Memcached Cloud support issues or product feedbacks are welcome via email at support@redislabs.com or from the service's console under the **SUPPORT->Helpdesk** menu item.

 # Related Links
 {: #rellinks}